Litcham: All Saints' Church

 Litcham's parish church dates from the Fifteenth Century.
 All Saints' is located on Church Street and has been Grade I listed since 1960.
 The church holds Sunday service three times a month and is part of Upper Nar Benefice.

 All Saints' red-brick churchtower was built in the Seventeenth Century at the expense of Matthew Halcott, a master tanner who grew wealthy.
-The church also holds a extravagant painted rood screen as well as a memorial to Lieutenant Frederick K. Fitzroy of the 81st Regiment of Foot who died in Mussoorie.
+The church also holds an extravagant painted rood screen as well as a memorial to Lieutenant Frederick K. Fitzroy of the 81st Regiment of Foot who died in Mussoorie.

 Litcham Common

 Litcham Common is situated the south of the village and is a managed nature reserve consisting of 28 hectares of lowland heath and mixed woodlands.
 The Nar Valley Way long-distance footpath runs across the common, is never far from the river, and offers a variety of scenery along the country lanes and tracks.
 The path follows farm tracks through Lexham Estate; at each end it passes through commons managed as nature reserves at Litcham and Castle Acre.
 A Bronze Age burial mound or tumulus was discovered on the common and Roman settlements and roads have been found just outside the village.